so-hl/spotify_data_analysis/README.md

 # 🎵📱 The "TikTokification" of Spotify

-**Note**: Summative submitted under LSE DS105 Data for Data Science
+Summative submitted under LSE DS105 Data for Data Science
 **Score: 95/100**

+**!!
+NOTE: Data was collected before Spotify's [change in data policy](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) on 2024-11-27.
+Hence, the `Audio Feature` endpoint can no longer be retrieved.**

 **AUTHOR:** Vienna (So Hoi Ling)